 If you are facing criminal charges, you need to talk to a lawyer as soon as possible.
 Representing yourself or taking a "wait and see" approach could put you at risk for serious criminal conviction.
 In some cases, time is of the essence.
 If you do not get competent legal representation on your side right away, evidence that points to your innocence may be lost.

 I make sure you understand the potential consequences early on.
 I set you up with a free 90 minute consultation so you will have plenty of time to get all of your questions answered.
 I handle most cases with one clear flat fee, so you will know what to expect before you leave the office.
-When you're ready to choose Campbell Law Firm as your criminal defense firm, all you need to do is contact me.
+When you're ready to choose Campbell Law Firm as your Washington criminal defense attorney, all you need to do is contact me.